 Public Park since 1779

-I have visited the 1,2 km2 large park numerous times and also been inside the palace a few times.
+I have visited the 1,2 km2 large park numerous times and been inside the palace a few times.
 Nevertheless, the sheer scale, beauty, and fantastic architecture never cease to amaze me.
-Nor anyone else for that matter.
-The Schönbrunn Palace receives around 8 million visitors per year and is the most visited landmark in all of Austria.
-During the summer months (June-August), large hordes of tourists rush out of coaches, cars, and the metro in their thousands invading the palace.
-Hence, if you want to avoid crowds, arrive early and during a weekday.
-Nevertheless, the park is huge, and even at the busiest times, you can find a quiet place.
-Try Lange Wiese, near the Palmenhaus for contemplation, and to enjoy the park’s beauty relatively undisturbed.
+Nor anyone else, for that matter.
+The Schönbrunn Palace receives around 8 million visitors annually and is the most visited landmark in Austria.
+During the summer months (June-August), large hordes of tourists rush out of coaches, cars, and the metro in their thousands, invading the palace.
+Hence, if you want to avoid crowds, arrive early on a weekday.
+Nevertheless, the park is vast, and you can find a quiet place even at the busiest times.
+Try Lange Wiese, near the Palmenhaus, for contemplation and to enjoy the park’s beauty relatively undisturbed.

 < Click on the images to enlarge >

 Since its humble origins as a hunting lodge in 1638, Schönbrunn Palace was extensively rebuilt and expanded over the centuries.
 It got its present size, layout, and appearance in the middle of the 18th century.
 Although the palace only was the imperial family’s summer residence, it has a bountiful 1441 rooms.
-If the exterior impresses you, just wait until you get inside the palace.
+If the exterior impresses you, wait until you get inside the palace.
 The interior decorations are beyond your wildest dreams.
-No expense was spared, in making some of the most lavishly decorated and stunning rooms, I have ever seen.
+No expense was spared in making some of the most lavishly decorated and stunning rooms I have ever seen.
 However, over time Schönbrunn Palace became more than a summer residence.
-It was one of Austria’s main state residences where countless festivities and official events took place.
+It was one of Austria’s principal state residences where countless festivities and official events took place.
 Receiving an invitation to Schönbrunn was the highest honour for any domestic or foreign dignitary.

 Popular all year